 Is all your foreign income tax free if you live in Georgia?
-Simply, no.
+To answer simply: no.

 If you’re a foreigner looking into the tax consequences of relocating to Tbilisi, Georgia, you’ve probably come across at least a few write-ups talking about Georgia’s territorial tax system.

-If you’re like many, you may have heard claims, such as “income originating from a foreign country is tax-free in Georgia.”
-Or that “funds that aren’t deposited into a Georgian bank account don’t trigger Georgian tax.”
+If you’re like many, you may have heard claims, such as, “income originating from a foreign country is tax-free in Georgia,” or, “funds that aren’t deposited into a Georgian bank account don’t trigger Georgian tax.”

 Both of these claims are fundamentally untrue.